Healthdirect Free Australian health advice you can count on.

 How is a dislocated jaw treated?

-You should not open your mouth wide for about 4 weeks after you have dislocated your jaw.
-Support your jaw in your hand every time you sneeze or yawn during this time.
+You should not open your mouth wide for a few weeks after you have dislocated your jaw.

 Can a dislocated jaw be prevented?